farzadab/agile/algorithms/report.md

 Jun14_13-30-38 & Jun14_14-55-43 & Jun14_15-11-40 - running_average=False: 100 steps to avg reward of 2.5 (best is around 3), policy was almost perfect at 50 steps (noise maybe too high?)
 Jun14_14-40-29 & Jun14_14-55-08 & Jun14_15-14-19 - running_average=True: seems to work slightly better (or just lucky init?)

+??? why does the value function look so wrong??

-Res: effect of running average: better learning at the start, but plateaus sooner.
+Res: effect of running average: better learning at the start, but plateaus sooner (maybe nothing left to learn?).
 A lot better for the critic loss
+??? maybe need to stop doing running average after a while?

+??? possible bug: may need to apply the normalization after the episodes are done since the normalization changes within a single update
+??? better visualization of policy: average over multiple velocity directions?

+--> running_norm=True

+## 14/06/2018 - Commit ...

++++ added separate architecture configs for actor and critic networks

+--> running_norm=True, actor_layers=[], critic_layers=[4] (same as before)
+Jun14_16-08-58:
+--> critic_layers=[8]
+Jun14_15-50-36: learned good enough policy after 35 iters, (almost) perfect after 60